Germany : Safety by CityGermany - safety as a country

 - Currency - Euro is the official currency in Dresden.
 ATMs are widely available throughout the country, in cities and towns, rarely in villages.
-Credit cards however are not widely accepted, only in larger establishments such as restaurants and hotels.
+Credit cards, however, are not widely accepted, only in larger establishments such as restaurants and hotels.

-- Weather - Dresden has moderate climate and has no longer periods of cold or hot weather.
+- Weather - Dresden has a moderate climate and has no longer periods of cold or hot weather.
 The summers in this city are comfortable and partly cloudy and the winters are long.
 The warm summers, from June to August, are the prime time to visit this beautiful city.

-- Travel Insurance - Just like anywhere else, we recommend getting travel insurance when traveling to Dresden, since it covers not only medical problems, but also theft and loss of valuables.
+- Travel Insurance - Just like anywhere else, we recommend getting travel insurance when traveling to Dresden, since it covers not only medical problems but also theft and loss of valuables.

 Dresden Weather Averages (Temperatures)